 After entering your seed phrase with

-will display a string of base-58 character.
-This is the base wallet address
+will display a string of base-58 characters.
+This is the derived solana BIP44 wallet address

 associated with your seed phrase.

 Copy the derived address to a USB stick for easy usage on networked computers

 If needed, you can access the legacy, raw keypair's pubkey by instead passing the